Skip to main content

 In this quick start, you'll:

-1. Deploy STOA locally with Docker Compose (4 core services)
+1. Deploy STOA locally with Docker Compose (10 services including observability)

-2. Create a tenant and register an API
+2. Get an auth token and register an API

 Time: 5 minutes Difficulty: Beginner Prerequisites: Docker, Docker Compose, curl